hbedle-subsurface/geometric-attributes/README.md

 > H. Bedle, *How Geometric Attributes Actually Work*, University of Oklahoma,
 > https://hbedle-subsurface.github.io/geometric-attributes/

-The license statement appears in the footer of all eight module pages, and the citation line on all nine including the landing page, whose footer holds the citation only. `LICENSE` at the root carries the full CC BY-SA 4.0 text, which is what GitHub reads to show the license on the repository page — the footer sentence on its own is not enough.
-When the SSRN working paper is published, the link needs adding in ten places: this file and the citation line in each page's footer.

 Built for teaching by Heather Bedle, School of Geosciences, University of Oklahoma, with the AASPI consortium.